asia-gray/DLCGProject/README.md

 # From Field to Canvas: Bridging Sports and Art with Deep Learning Pose Analysis

+by Asia Gray, Miira Efrem, and Dina Cazun-Moreno

 <img width="652" alt="Screenshot 2024-10-02 at 3 21 08 PM" src="https://github.com/user-attachments/assets/4f9369bc-8d90-4d27-903e-e03a09b12091">